aryn-ai/quickstart/README.md

 docker compose run sycamore_crawler_http http://www.aryn.ai
 ```

 This will crawl and download the data from the specified website.
+If you import aryn.ai, you can
+try "who are the Aryn founders?"

-2. Sycamore will automatically start processing the new data.
+2. Sycamore will automatically start processing the new data into the existing index.
 The processing job is complete and the data is loaded into the index once you see log messages similar to:

 ```
 No changes at [datetime] sleeping